lawrp/flutter_web_docker/.devcontainer/DevContainer.md

 **Usage**

-To integrate DevContainer into your workflow, open your project in Visual Studio Code, select "Open in Container," then edit code, run Flutter applications, and maintain consistency in development environments effortlessly.
+To integrate this DevContainer into your workflow, open your project in Visual Studio Code, select "Open in Container," then edit code, run Flutter applications, and maintain consistency in development environments effortlessly.

 **Challenges and Solutions**